Skip to content

 Seedling School Team

-Charity Martin, Seedling Lead Teacher
+Kari Rogers, Seedling Lead Teacher

-Natalie Solis, Seedling Lead Teacher
+Berkeley Mitchell, Seedling TK/K Lead Teacher

 Afternoon Friends

-Adventure Coordinator and Afternoon Friends Lead
+Tracy Eldred, Adventure Coordinator & Afternoon Friends Lead

 Wild Oak Elementary School

-Elementary School Team
+Elementary Teaching Team

 If you are interested in working with us, visit Wild Oak’s employment page.